 If in doubt, don’t.
 Not being able to pay back a loan will affect your credit score and make it harder to secure credit in the future.
 Unless that is, you use Salad Money.
 Whatever happens, a loan from us won’t affect your credit score in any way.
 With no risk to your credit score, why not have a look at our loans today?

-Salad Money: Your No. 1 Choice For NHS Payroll Loans
+Salad Money: Your No. 1 Choice For NHS and Public Sector Loans

 We’re not your typical online loans company.
 For example, we won’t judge you based on your credit score.
 Instead, we’ll use our technology to look at other factors to determine if you can afford your loan.
 This is done using Open Banking Data, a new industry practice that is fast catching on - and which, we anticipate, will reshape the industry.